inimah/Document-vector-similarity/Literature-Review.md

 \[11].
 Q. V. Le and T. Mikolov, “Distributed Representations of Sentences and Documents,” arXiv.org, May 2014.

 \[12].
 M. J. Kusner, Y. Sun, N. I. Kolkin, and K. Q. Weinberger, “From Word Embeddings To Document Distances.”
 ICML, pp. 957–966, 2015.

+\[13].
+G. Zheng and J. Callan, “Learning to Reweight Terms with Distributed Representations,” in the 38th International ACM SIGIR  Conference.
+New York, New York, USA: ACM Press, 2015, pp. 575–584

 **Other References (Books!):**